TPU-Mersenne-Prime-Search/TensorPrime/TESTING.md

 # Unit Testing
 Please create a new test every time you add a new non-trivial feature to the program!

 Unit testing for this program is facilitated by the `unittest` Python package.
-Unit tests should be run and verified passing before opening a pull request.
+Unit tests should be verified passing before opening a pull request.
 Documentation of `unittest` can be found at [this Colab link](https://colab.research.google.com/github/caam37830/book/blob/master/09_computing/unittest.ipynb).

 ## Usage
-To run existing tests, change directory to the root of the git repo and run `python tests.py`.
+To run existing tests manually from the command line, change directory to the root of the git repo and run `python tests.py`.
 The output should look something like this:
 ```
 $ python tests.py
 .